AdaCore/learn/content/labs/intro-to-ada/chapters/more_about_types.rst

         #.
 This requires allocating a string for the access type.

         #.
+An item can only be added to the list if the list isn't full yet
+           |mdash| see next point for details on error handling.

+    #.
+Since the number of items that can be stored on the list is limited,
+       the list might eventually become full in a call to :ada:`Add`.

+        #.
+You must write code in the implementation of the :ada:`Add`
+           procedure that verifies this condition.

+        #.
+If the procedure detects that the list is full, it must display the
+           following message: "ERROR: list is full!".

+    #.
 Procedure :ada:`Display` is used to display all to-do items.

         #.
 It must display one item per line.